 In the past couple months I have received some inquiries about the type of material I have been painting my murals on.
 This posting will be a brief description about my experience with the material and how it has offered new methods to the approach of mural painting.
-Feel free to share this information as staff and artists from the Philadelphia Mural Arts Program so generously shared it with me.

 Polytab is a non-woven fabric and is also known as Parachute Cloth.
 The material is very light, lighter than canvas, and can take on the form of the substrate it is being applied to.
 This fabric that is traditionally used in the garment industry is now widely part of large public mural art projects.